West Marshall Trojans lean on toughness to reload in 2021

 Hackett said, “We try to keep the same identity we’ve always had, run the football and fly around and make plays on defense.”

-Run the ball might be a nice way of putting it.
-The Trojans pound the rock on the back of their work horse, Preston Pope.
+Running the ball might be a nice way of putting it.
+The Trojans pound the rock on the back of their workhorse, Preston Pope.

 “Having four touchdowns with only 12 carries that’s probably the biggest rarity there,” said Pope.